Is Nail Fungus Contagious? The Complete Guide to Transmission

 - Keep your toenails (and fingernails) clean and short.

 Toenail fungus isn’t something to be ashamed of.
 Everyone has fungus that naturally grows on their feet and in their shoes!
 It’s only particular types (dermatophytes) that eventually turn into an infection.
-Thankfully, there are plenty of things you can do to keep your feel safe from the fungus that causes contagious toenail infections.
+Thankfully, there are plenty of things you can do to keep your feet safe from the fungus that causes contagious toenail infections.